dimitris2ks/Computer-Arch-Lab-3/README.md

 |4: round 10 | 512KB       | 256KB       | 2MB          | 4            | 2            | 4             | 128bytes   |
 |5: round 11 | 32KB        | 64KB        | 2MB          | 2            | 2            | 8             | 64bytes    |

 In the graphs we generated using the combined data we can see the fluctuation of the *EDAP* throught the different rounds.
-In round 10 (4), there is the most sensible increase of the *EDAP*, as well as power consumption alone.
+In round 10 (4), there is the most sensible increase of the *EDAP*, as well as **power consumption** alone.
 This considerable difference can be justified by the significantly bigger cache sizes and block size.
 WE can clearly see in the graphs below that bigger cache sizes result in increase in both area and power, as these two fluctuate accordingly.
+However, we can't say the same about the associativity because by observing the graphs we can agree that both rounds 1 and 11, in which we used caches with higher associativity have the lowest *EDAP* values.
+It doesn't seem to affect the **Area** aspect either, which is affected almost exclusively by cache size.

 ![edap.graphs](./output/info/specbzip_info.png)